-On September 18, 1914 Arthur Claude Vyvian-Robinson was commissioned as a temporary Lieutenant in the 10th (Reserve) Battalion, The Prince of Wales’s Volunteers (South Lancashire Regiment).
+On September 18, 1914 Arthur Claude Vyvyan-Robinson was commissioned as a temporary Lieutenant in the 10th (Reserve) Battalion, The Prince of Wales’s Volunteers (South Lancashire Regiment).
 He joined the 1/9th Battalion Manchester Regiment on July 2, 1915 in Gallipoli as they were going into the trenches.
 He was 34 years old.

 He was involved in the Battle of Krithia Vineyard and came through it unscathed.
 However, on the evening of Sept 2nd he led a party of 14 men who were detailed to dig a trench joining the current Firing Line with the Northern Barricade.
 As they made their way in the dark they lost their bearings, going too far East, and were fired on by the Royal Naval Division.
 Lt.
-Vyvian-Robinson and three men were wounded and one man was reported missing.
+Vyvyan-Robinson and three men were wounded and one man was reported missing.
 He had received two wound; a perforating gun shot wound to his left chest and a bullet through, and shattering, his right kneecap.
 Lt.
 Vyvyan-Robinson was evacuated directly from GULLY BEACH onto the hospital ship Delta which left on September 4, 1915 for Southampton, arriving there on September 13th.
 He then embarked upon a long road to recovery and was finally passed fit for light home duty 18 months later on March 3, 1917 and transferred to the 3rd Reserve Battalion South Lancs.
 Regiment, at Crosby.
 Needless to say, he did not return to the 1/9th Battalion Manchester Regiment and resigned his commission on March 26, 1919.

 At some point in the 1950s they moved to Cornwall where Lt.
-Arthur Claude Vyvian-Robinson died on July 14, 1960.
+Arthur Claude Vyvyan-Robinson died on July 14, 1960.
 He was 79 years old.